kopaka1822/ImageViewer/README.md

 to extract a single color channel as value.

-`rgb(value, value, value)` may be used to construct an rgb value width alpha component 1.0
+`rgb(value, value, value)` may be used to construct an rgb value with alpha component 1.0